severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 5, Scene 1.md

 ==132==What, a feast, a feast?

 **CLAUD.**
-==133==I’ faith, I thank him, he hath bid me to a calve’s-head and a capon, the which if I do not carve most curiously, say my knife’s naught.
+==133==I’faith, I thank him, he hath bid me to a calve’s-head and a capon, the which if I do not carve most curiously, say my knife’s naught.
 Shall I not find a woodcock too?

 **BENE.**
 ==134==Sir, your wit ambles well, it goes easily.